 The Folger Institute is a dedicated center for collections-focused research and advanced study in the humanities at the Folger Shakespeare Library.
 Through its multi-disciplinary, cross-cultural programs and research fellowships, the Institute establishes scholarly communities, fresh research approaches, and new teaching agendas for early modern fields.
 Explore our current programs, available fellowships, and undergraduate opportunities to see what we have to offer you.

 Research & Scholars

 The rare materials held at the Folger are meant to be actively used; Henry Folger once called the collection “a fine kit of tools for scholars.”
 Today, the Folger Shakespeare Library continues to make its books, manuscripts, and artworks as accessible as possible within the limits set by their rarity and, in many cases, fragility.
-Please note though that our Reading Rooms are currently closed due to a major building renovation project.
+Although our Reading Rooms are currently closed due to a major building renovation project, we remain committed to assisting researchers in their work.